Available for pre-order this fall. Stock will be limited, so order early for best selection.

 - Taste the delicious flavor of 3+ fresh plum varieties plucked right from your backyard tree.

 - Multiple-budded ("Multi-budded") fruit trees will give you 3 or more fine selections of tree-ripened fruit from the space of a single tree.

 - Compared to single-variety fruit trees, multiple-budded trees require some special consideration, especially with regard to pruning.

-- Always plant the smallest limb (the "weakest" bud) to the south/southwest to insure that it gets plenty of sun.
+- Always plant the smallest limb (the "weakest" bud) to the south/southwest to ensure that it gets plenty of sunlight.

 - Cut back the strongest growing varieties by 2/3rds.